SummerSlam (2015): Storylines

 On the June 18 episode of SmackDown, Alicia Fox allied with The Bella Twins (Brie Bella and Divas Champion Nikki Bella) by helping Brie win her match against Paige, forming "Team Bella".
-On the July 13 episode of Raw, Charlotte, Becky Lynch and NXT Women's Champion Sasha Banks made their WWE debuts; Charlotte and Lynch allied with Paige, later naming their team "PCB", while Banks allied with Naomi and Tamina, naming their group "Team B.A.D.".
+On the July 13 episode of Raw, Charlotte, Becky Lynch, and NXT Women's Champion Sasha Banks made their WWE debuts; Charlotte and Lynch allied with Paige, later naming their team "PCB", while Banks allied with Naomi and Tamina, naming their group "Team B.A.D.".
 At Battleground, Charlotte defeated Brie and Banks in a Triple Threat match.
-On August 10, it was announced that Team Bella, PCB and Team B.A.D were scheduled to compete against each other in a Three-Team Elimination match at SummerSlam.
+On August 10, it was announced that Team Bella, PCB, and Team B.A.D were scheduled to compete against each other in a Three-Team Elimination match at SummerSlam.

-At Battleground, The Prime Time Players defeated The New Day to retain the WWE Tag Team Championship.
-On the July 20 episode of Raw, Los Matadores defeated the Prime Time Players, after a distraction by the New Day.
-On the July 27 episode of Raw, The Lucha Dragons defeated Los Matadores.
-On the July 30 episode of SmackDown, The Lucha Dragons and Los Matadores defeated The New Day and The Ascension.
+At Battleground, The Prime Time Players (Darren Young and Titus O'Neil defeated The New Day (Big E and Kofi Kingston) (with Xavier Woods) to retain the WWE Tag Team Championship.
+On the July 20 episode of Raw, Los Matadores (Diego and Fernando) defeated the Prime Time Players, after a distraction by the New Day.
+On the July 27 episode of Raw, The Lucha Dragons (Kalisto and Sin Cara) defeated Los Matadores.
+On the July 30 episode of SmackDown, The Lucha Dragons and Los Matadores defeated The New Day and The Ascension (Konnor and Viktor).
 On the August 3 episode of Raw, The New Day and The Ascension defeated The Lucha Dragons and Los Matadores in a rematch.
 On the August 6 episode of SmackDown, The Prime Time Players teamed up with Mark Henry to defeat The New Day.
 On the August 10 episode of Raw, The New Day defeated Los Matadores.
-The Prime Time Players were then scheduled to defend the championship against The New Day, Los Matadores and The Lucha Dragons in a Fatal Four-Way tag team match at SummerSlam.
+The Prime Time Players were then scheduled to defend the championship against The New Day, Los Matadores, and The Lucha Dragons in a fatal four-way tag team match at SummerSlam.

 On the May 25 episode of Raw, Stardust confronted special guest Stephen Amell while losing to Neville.
 On the July 13 episode of Raw, Stardust defeated Neville.
 On the August 10 episode of Raw, where Amell was again a special guest, Neville defeated King Barrett, but was then attacked by Stardust.
 Stardust then assaulted Amell, who entered the ring and attacked Stardust in return.
 Amell and Neville then persuaded Triple H backstage to make a tag team match at SummerSlam, with Amell and Neville facing Stardust and Barrett.